PostHog/posthog.com/contents/blog/automating-a-software-company-with-github-actions.md

 ### Syncing repositories

 One last case we'll discuss is syncing one repository's contents from another.
 In our case, we have a main product repo: https://github.com/PostHog/posthog.
-However, parts of it – enteprise-feature code – are non-FOSS, which means their code is not under a free license.
+However, parts of it – enteprise features code – are non-FOSS, which means their code is not under a free license.
 We are happy to offer a purely FOSS version of PostHog with https://github.com/PostHog/posthog-foss, which is just like the main repo but with non-free portions removed.

 Keeping `posthog-foss` in sync with `posthog` manually would be awful work though.
 So we've automated it: